 One of my kid’s favorite fall activities is visiting the local museum where they show you history up close and personal.
 We are fortunate to have a place where they live as they did during the Civil War on the weekends.
 You can see the weapons, food, clothing, and tools of the time and let your kids ask questions.
 Fall is the perfect season for this because it is so mild and comfortable for outdoor fun.

 Go to the zoo for wildlife lessons

-Again, weather is a great reason to get outside and teach your kids something new.
-Zoos are fantastic in the fall and in some places they even drop the prices.
+Again, the weather is a great reason to get outside and teach your kids something new.
+Zoos are fantastic in the fall since the weather is cooler, so animals are more active.
+And in some places, zoos drop their prices in the off-season.
 If you want to truly teach the youngsters about nature, the zoo is loaded with resources.
 During the fall, they often have special programs that teach specifics about certain animals.
 Call ahead to make sure you get the best weekend to visit.

 Fall is an awesome time to spend with your kids and teach.
 These four learning opportunities can truly set the stage for their coming science and biology classes and can be adjusted as they age in difficulty.
 Make a plan and get the most out of this wonderful educational opportunity.